marcospont/agnostic-draggable/README.md

 ### Droppable

 Transforms elements into droppables or drop zones.
-This means that elements controlled by a [`Draggable`](#draggable) can be dropped into a droppable if accepted by them.
+This means that elements controlled by a [`Draggable`](#draggable) can be dropped into a Droppable if accepted by them.

-Elements modified or created will use the same CSS classes from jQuery UI:
+Elements modified or created will use the same CSS classes inherited from jQuery UI's implementation:

 -   ui-droppable: the droppable element
 -   ui-droppable-active: identifies an active droppable element